geek-ai/MAgent/README.md

 ## Examples
-The training time of following tasks is at most 1 day on a GTX1080-Ti card.
+The training time of following tasks is about 1 day on a GTX1080-Ti card.
-If you meet out-of-memory error, you can tune the map_size smaller or tune infer_batch_size smaller in models.
+If out-of-memory errors occur, you can tune the map_size smaller or tune infer_batch_size smaller in models.

+**Note** : You should run following examples in the root directory of this repo.
+Do not cd to `examples/`.

+#### train
+Three examples shown in the above video. video files will be saved every 10 rounds.
+You can use render to see them.

 * **pursuit**